JohnRegan1234/zawrick/README.md

 - **Review Mode**: Toggle "Always review cards before saving" for manual confirmation.
 - **Prompt History**: Review all AI-generated cards and their prompts.
 - **Offline Support**: Cards queue locally if Anki is unavailable.
+- **Status Indicator**: Visual indicator shows when Anki is connected and ready to receive cards.

 ---